MagicJinn/SSea-Story-Crafter/docs/Usage.md

 **Id**: Your quality must have a unique number.
 All vanilla Id's are numbers below 200.000, so it's not recommended to go below this.
 Pick an arbitrarily high number for this.

 <sup>tip: Properly note the Id's of your quality in a word/txt file.
-This will help you later<sup>
+This will help you later</sup>

 **Name**: Give your quality a name.